 If a Contractor or subcontractor has defaulted on a loan issued under the Department's Disadvantaged Business Revolving Loan Program (20 ILCS 2705/2705-610), progress payments may be reduced pursuant to the terms of that loan agreement.
 In such cases, the amount of the estimate related to the work performed by the Contractor or subcontractor, in default of the loan agreement, will be offset, in whole or in part, and vouchered by the Department to the Working Capital Revolving Fund or designated escrow account.
-Payment for the work shall be considered as issued and received by the Contractor or subcontractor on the date of the offset voucher.
-Further, the amount of the offset voucher shall be a credit against the Department's obligation to pay the Contractor, the Contractor's obligation to pay the subcontractor, and the Contractor's or subcontractor's total loan indebtedness to the Department.
+Payment for the work shall be considered as issued and received by the Contractor on the date of the offset voucher.
+Further, the amount of the offset voucher shall be a credit against the Department's obligation to pay the Contractor, the Contractor's obligation to pay the subcontractor, and the Contractor's or subcontractor indebtedness to the Department.
 The offset shall continue until such time as the entire loan indebtedness is satisfied.
 The Department will notify the Contractor and Fund Control Agent in a timely manner of such offset.
-The Contractor or subcontractor shall not be entitled to additional payment in consideration of the offset.